memelang-net/memesql5/memelang.md

 ### Queries

-Search queries are partially specified Memelang statements.
-Empty parts of the statement are wildcards.
+Queries are partial memes with empty parts as wildcards:
-* Empty A-value queries the specified R-relation for any A-value.
+* Empty A-values retrieve all values for the specified R-relation
-* Empty R-relation queries the specified A-value for any R-relation.
+* Empty R-relations retrieve all relations for the specified A-value
-* Empty R-relation and A-value (` = `) queries for all pairs in the meme.
+* Empty R-relations and A-values (` = `) retrieve all pairs in the meme

 ```
 // Query for all movies with Mark Hamill as an actor